-Zinc can directly kill cold viruses and, when taken as a lozenge (as opposed to a pill), it may significantly reduce the duration and severity of cold symptoms.
+Zinc can directly kill cold viruses and, when taken as a lozenge (as opposed to a pill), some, but not all, forms of zinc may significantly reduce the duration and severity of cold symptoms.
 However, it needs to be taken properly and at the correct dosage and it should not be taken for more than about a week due to concerns about excessive zinc.

 Unless you are deficient in vitamin C, there's not much evidence that it can help prevent a cold.
 However, if taken routinely during cold season, it may reduce the severity of a cold.

 Evidence for echinacea has been mixed.
 In general, this herb may be more effective for reducing the risk of catching a cold, rather than reducing symptoms of an existing cold.
 One large study found that taking a branded liquid echinacea three times daily during cold season modestly reduced the risk of getting a cold; if taken 5 times daily during a cold, it reduced the amount of pain medication, such as aspirin, used during colds.